 Carlette Parker is on death row for a brutal robbery and murder in North Carolina.
-According to court documents Carlette Parker was suppose to be taking care of an elderly woman but somewhere along the way she decided to take everything the man had.
-Carlette Parker would gain access to the man’s bank account and proceeded to drain it and in order to cover up the fraud she drowned the elderly woman in a bathtub.
+According to court documents Carlette Parker was suppose to be taking care of an elderly woman but somewhere along the way she decided to take everything the woman had.
+Carlette Parker would gain access to the woman’s bank account and proceeded to drain it and in order to cover up the fraud she drowned the elderly woman in a bathtub.
 Carlette Parker would be arrested, convicted and sent to death row in North Carolina

 Carlette Parker 2020 Information

 The State’s evidence at trial tended to show the following facts: On 12 May 1998, Carlette Parker kidnapped and drowned Alice Covington (the victim).
 At the time of her death, the victim was eighty-six years old, stood five feet one and one-half inches tall, and weighed eighty-eight pounds.
 Defendant was thirty-four years old and weighed approximately 230 to 240 pounds.
 From December 1996 to March 1997, defendant served as the home health-care worker for Charles Holtz, a close friend of the victim.
 The victim and Holtz were both residents at Springmoor Retirement Village in Raleigh.

 On the morning of 12 May 1998, Carlette Parker and the victim saw each other at a Kroger parking lot on Creedmoor Road in Raleigh.
 Between 9:00 and 10:00 a.m., three witnesses saw the victim and a heavyset black woman struggling on Strickland Road.
 According to the witnesses, when the heavyset woman attacked the victim, the victim tried to get away by hitting the heavyset woman over the head with her purse.